I may get paid commission for purchases made after clicking a link in this post.

 How to keep track of your blogging profit

 This is just a simple calculation: income minus expenses.
-My hope is that the resulting figure is always positive – that means my blogging activities are generating a profit!
+Hopefully the resulting figure is always positive – that means your blogging activities are generating a profit!

 What should you keep track of?